-For years LAPP has described the value you receive from paying into a workplace pension that provides a secure income throughout your retirement life.
-We've also shared the value the Plan delivers to contributing employers, through the direct benefits of improved recruitment, retention, and workplace planning.
+For years LAPP has described the value you receive from paying into a pension that provides a secure income throughout your retirement life.
+We've also shared the value the Plan delivers to contributing employers through the direct benefits of reduced hiring and new training costs, institutional knowledge loss, and workplace planning — as well as improved recruitment, retention, productivity, and employee morale.

-The economic research was commissioned by LAPP, the Public Service Pension Plan (PSPP), the Alberta Teachers' Retirement Fund (ATRF), and the Special Forces Pension Plan (SFPP), to see exactly what impact these four plans, their investments, and their members and retirees have on the Alberta economy each year.
+Economic research was commissioned by LAPP, the Public Service Pension Plan (PSPP), the Alberta Teachers' Retirement Fund (ATRF), and the Special Forces Pension Plan (SFPP), to see exactly what impact these four plans, their investments, and their active and retiree members have on the Alberta economy each year.
 How many jobs are created?
-How much money do their members and retirees contribute back into the economy?
+How much money do they contribute back into the economy?
 How much do they pay in taxes?
 What percentage of the annual provincial GDP results from these plans?

 The final report shows that these four pension plans and their 401,500 active, retired, and deferred members contributed more than $4.8 billion to Alberta’s economy in 2021.